 The H-1B job must be a professional position that requires, at a minimum, a bachelor's degree in the field of specialization.
 The H-1B occupation must also normally require a bachelor's degree as a minimum for entry into the occupation.

-How Will I Know If I Meet the Requirements for H-1B?
+How Will I Know If I Meet the Requirements for H-1B visa process?

 If you are the employer or employee and need an immigration attorney for your H-1B case, please contact us for a free evaluation.

 How Long Can I Stay in the U.S. With an H-1B?